Krushna-Nanda/University_exam/DLD THEOREY/04_unit .md

 #  Read-only Memories: ROM, PROM, EPROM, EEPROM, Flash Memory

+Retains data even when power is turned off.

 ### 1. **ROM (Read-Only Memory)**
    - **Definition**: ROM is a type of non-volatile memory that stores data permanently.
 The data stored in ROM cannot be modified (or can be modified only with difficulty), making it useful for storing firmware or permanent instructions.